Rochdale (car)

-Rochdale cars were a series of mainly glass fibre bodied British sports car made by Rochdale Motor Panels and Engineering in Rochdale, Greater Manchester, England between 1948 and 1973.
+Rochdale cars were a series of mainly glass fibre bodied British sports cars made by Rochdale Motor Panels and Engineering in Rochdale, Greater Manchester, England between 1948 and 1973.
 The company is best remembered for the Olympic coupé made between 1959 and 1973.

 History

 The Rochdale company was founded in 1948 by Frank Butterworth and Harry Smith in an old mill building in Hudson Street, Rochdale.
 They performed general motor repairs and made themselves some alloy bodies, usually single-seaters, for racing Austin 7s and other cars.
 They went on to sell the bodies as the Mk II.

 Rochdale Mk IV

 In 1954 Rochdale launched the Mark IV, using a glass fibre, two-door, two-seater body that was supplied as a bare shell.
 It was offered with several wheelbases, ranging from 81 inches, primarily intended for the Austin 7 chassis, up to 108 inches.
 In addition to a suitable chassis, the purchaser/builder had to provide all the interior fittings and the brackets to locate the mechanical components.
 The body cost £47 10 shillings (£47.50) and was available until 1961.
 About 150 were made.